Dias-Lab/EquilibraTor/README.md

 ## 📌 Note

 - Only the protein file is required as input.
+- Multiple ligands can be provided, each into a separate PDB file
 - When the ligand is a polypeptide or another protein, it must be combined with the main protein into a single PDB file and provided using the -p option.
-- Default .mdp files (ions.mdp, minim.mdp, equilibration.mdp, equilibration_2.mdp) are in equilibrator/flat.
+- Default .mdp files (ions.mdp, minimization_stage.mdp, nvt_stage.mdp, npt_stage.mdp, production_stage.mdp) are in equilibrator/flat.
 Modify them directly to change parameters.

 To show the EquilibraTor steps to be performed for a protein file: